RayPlante/MDCS-XMLSchema-TestCases/README.md

 A summary of the status of all the test cases can be found in the [STATUS.md](STATUS.md) file in this directory.
-This lists which test cases are considered still open--that is, there are still problems supporting the pattern in pertinent versions/flavors of MDCS--and those that are closed (where we are satisfied with the support in the latest versions).
+This lists which test cases are considered as still _open_--that is, there are still problems supporting the pattern in pertinent versions/flavors of MDCS--and those that are _closed_ (where we are satisfied with the support in the latest versions).

 ## Testing a Test Case